 For weekly and monthly scans, review the instances and corresponding finding severity according to Vulnerability Management Procedure

-For weekly scans;
+For weekly scans

 Confirm if there are any critical findings, if so mark it as true positive and create a JIRA ticket.

 Confirm if there are any high findings for VPN instances, if so mark it as true positive and create a JIRA ticket.